robinscholz/better-rest/README.md

 # 🤝 Better REST

-Small [Kirby](https://getkirby.com) plugin that exposes the internal REST API at `/rest` with the option to convert Kirbytags and Markdown to HTML and add a `srcset` to images in the process.
+Small [Kirby](https://getkirby.com) plugin that exposes the internal REST API at `/rest` with the option to convert Kirbytags to HTML and add a `srcset` to images in the process.
 Intended to convert Kirby into a headless CMS.

 ## Caveats